department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Research April-May 2021/End user discovery research/conversation-guide.md

 - Do you have any lasting impressions (anything you liked or found frustrating) of filling out the VA Health Care Application?
 (How does it compare to other applications you've completed? -VA or not, healthcare or not)
   -  Did they seek any help in completing the form?
   -  Do they remember how long the form took you to fill out?
-  - Did you save the form and return to it?
+  - Did you save the form and return to it or fill it out in one sitting?
     - If so, did you receive any reminders to return and complete it?
   -  What happened after you submitted the form?
      -  Do you remember how long it took to hear back on the status of your application?